 Our policy towards children

-Badwell Ash Holiday Lodges' services are not directed to individuals under 13.
-We do not knowingly collect Personal Information from children under 13.
-If we become aware that a child under 13 has provided us with Personal Information, we will take steps to delete such information.
+Badwell Ash Holiday Lodges' services are not directed to individuals under 18.
+We do not knowingly collect Personal Information from children under 18.
+If we become aware that a child under 18 has provided us with Personal Information, we will take steps to delete such information.
 If you become aware that a child has provided us with Personal Information, please contact us.

 Data storage, transfer and security

 Badwell Ash Holiday Lodges' takes security seriously.
 We take various steps to protect information you provide to us from loss, misuse, and unauthorized access or disclosure.
 These steps take into account the sensitivity of the information we collect, process and store, and the current state of technology.
 Any sensitive information (such as credit or debit card details) is encrypted and protected using industry standard SSL (HTTPS).
 Non-sensitive details (your email address etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.

-Badwell Ash Holiday Lodges' hosts data with hosting service providers within the EEA.
+Badwell Ash Holiday Lodges' hosts data with hosting service providers within the UK.
 The servers on which Personal Information is stored are kept in a controlled environment.
 While we take reasonable efforts to guard your Personal Information, no security system is impenetrable and due to the inherent nature of the Internet as an open global communications vehicle, we cannot guarantee that information, during transmission through the Internet or while stored on our systems or otherwise in our care, will be absolutely safe from intrusion by others, such as hackers.
 In addition, we cannot guarantee that any incidentally-collected Personal Information you choose to store on our Websites are maintained at levels of protection to meet specific needs or obligations you may have relating to that information.

 Where we have given (or where you have chosen) a password which enables you to access certain parts of our websites, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.